 There are many ways for employers to save on the rising cost of ordering MVRs while still managing risk accurately.

 One new initiative we’re involved in is the Texas Driver Record Monitoring Service (DRMS) pilot, which is expected to launch in June. iiX is working with Texas to enable employers to monitor the driving records of Texas-licensed employees for adverse activity, such as a driver’s license status change or a new moving violation.
-If you do business in the state of Texas and would like to participate in the one-year pilot, you can sign up here.

 We’re also working with other states on similar initiatives to improve access to timely violation data, streamline the MVR review process, and reduce the need to order multiple employee MVR reports for companies doing business in those states.
 If you’d like to learn more about these initiatives or discuss how iiX violation-data solutions can help optimize your MVR spend—at point of quote, midterm, and policy renewal—please contact us at firstname.lastname@example.org.